 For RBI AG, the Nomination Committee has set a target of filling 30 per cent of the positions on the Supervisory Board, Management Board and in upper management (Tier 2 and Tier 3 management) with women by 2024.
-Women held the following proportions of Tier 3 management positions and higher (positions with staff responsibility) at RBI AG, at 31 December 2018: Supervisory Board, 28 per cent (2017: 28 per cent); Management Board, 0 per cent (2017: 0 per cent); Tier 2 management, 19 per cent (2017: 17 per cent); and Tier 3 management, 20 per cent (2017: 19 per cent).
-Female employees make up 46 per cent (2017: 46 per cent) of the total workforce.
+Women held the following proportions of Tier 3 management positions and higher (positions with staff responsibility) at RBI AG as at 31 December 2019: Supervisory Board, 28 per cent (2018: 28 per cent); Management Board, 0 per cent (2018: 0 per cent); Tier 2 management, 20 per cent (2018: 19 per cent); and Tier 3 management, 24 per cent (2018: 20 per cent).
+Female employees make up 47 per cent (2018: 46 per cent) of the total workforce.
 RBI AG therefore meets the legal requirement, which took effect in Austria on 1 January 2018, for the share of women on its Supervisory Board.
-Despite all the measures taken, the percentage of women in top management only slightly increased in 2018 due in part to various reorganizations.
-For this reason, RBI is conducting a detailed analysis of its personnel structure and recruiting and promotion practices in cooperation with an external organization.
-Once the analysis has been completed, it will optimize its measures and re-evaluate the attainability of its target.
+The percentage of women in top management increased marginally in the year under review.
+RBI AG is currently undergoing an extensive realignment and transformation intended to capitalize on the opportunities arising from changes in the banking business environment.
+The current figures on the percentage of women are thus only a snapshot of this process.
+The staffing structure and recruitment and promotion practices in connection with the proportion of women in top management were analyzed in detail with an external organization.
+The analysis identified potential for development in the RBI corporate culture.
+An extensive change management project will therefore be launched in 2020, which will also address aspects of diversity, link them to other key cultural elements and reflect current changes.

 For the entire RBI Group, the Nomination Committee has set a target of filling 35 per cent of the positions on the Supervisory Board, Management Board and in Tier 2 management with women by no later than 2024.
-The following figures include RBI AG and 13 network banks in CEE (2017: 14 network banks), as well as: Raiffeisen Bausparkasse Gesellschaft m.b.H.; Raiffeisen Kapitalanlage-Gesellschaft mit beschränkter Haftung; Raiffeisen-Leasing Gesellschaft m.b.H; Valida Vorsorge Management; Kathrein Privatbank Aktiengesellschaft; and Raiffeisen Centrobank AG.
-As at 31 December 2018, the total proportion of women among employees in the RBI Group was 66 per cent (2017: 67 per cent).
-Women hold 14 per cent of Management Board positions (2017: 12 per cent), 35 per cent of Tier 2 management positions (2017: 36 per cent) and 46 per cent of Tier 3 management positions (2017: 45 per cent).
-Women hold 18 per cent of Supervisory Board positions (2017: 15 per cent).
+The following figures include RBI AG and 13 network banks in CEE as well as Raiffeisen Bausparkasse Gesellschaft m.b.H., Raiffeisen Kapitalanlage-Gesellschaft m.b.H., Raiffeisen-Leasing Gesellschaft m.b.H, Valida Vorsorge Management, Kathrein Privatbank Aktiengesellschaft and Raiffeisen Centrobank AG.
+As at 31 December 2019, the total proportion of women among employees in the RBI Group was 66 per cent (2018: 66 per cent).
+Women held 14 per cent of Management Board positions (2018: 14 per cent), 35 per cent of Tier 2 management positions (2018: 35 per cent) and 46 per cent of Tier 3 management positions (2018: 46 per cent).
+Women currently hold 24 per cent of Supervisory Board positions (2018: 18 per cent).

-The Management Board is aware of the need to continue to pursue the existing initiatives as well as to maintain openness to new measures in order to further increase the percentage of women in highly qualified positions.
-To achieve this end, it encourages women to take advantage of these opportunities and to actively participate in further development.
+The Management Board is aware of the need to continue to pursue the existing initiatives as well as to maintain its openness to new initiatives in order to further increase the percentage of women in highly qualified positions.
+To achieve this end, it encourages women to take advantage of the opportunities in this respect and to actively participate in further development.